-Want to check out a few cool emoji tools for your agency?
+Want to check out a few cool emoji tools for your social media agency?

 Emojipedia: You’ve heard of Wikipedia, but did you know there’s also Emojipedia?
 Emojipedia contains info on every single emoji and how it related to world events, objects, places, and celebrations.

 Emoji Tracker: Want to feel like you’re in the Matrix but also accomplish something productive?
 Check out Emoji Tracker.
 This incredible real-time stats site monitors the popularity and usage of emojis on Twitter.